robotpilot/turtlebot3_wiki/docs/source/appendix_lds.rst

 Overview
 --------

-HLS-LFCD LDS is used for both models of the TurtleBot3.
-The LDS(Laser Distance Sensor) is a sensor which sends the data, gathered by the obstacle detection, to the host for the Simultaneous Localization and Mapping (SLAM) technique.
+HLS-LFCD LDS is used for both TurtleBot3 Burger and TurtleBot3 Waffle.
+The LDS(LASER Distance Sensor) is a sensor which collects a set of distance data and send them to the host for the Simultaneous Localization and Mapping (SLAM) technique.

 .. raw:: html